-The batteries are low and all functions that write data to the MicroSD Card (including scanning) are disabled to prevent data corruption.
-Recharge or replace the batteries.
+If using the mobile wiring harness, check battery voltage.
+If the voltage is too low all functions that write data to the SD card (including scanning) are disabled to prevent data corruption.

 The scanner is on but does not scan